bholten/recipes/recipes/beef-burgundy.md

 ### 2. Prep the Beef
 - Remove beef from the marinade and **pat very dry** with paper towels.
-- Strain the marinade and reserve the liquid.
+- Reserve the marinade liquid and aromatics.
-- Discard (or compost) the aromatics.
 - **Lightly dust the beef cubes with flour** on all sides.

 ### 3. Brown the Beef